alamshaikh9025/greendzine/README.md

 To view live demo of this webpage go to [Greendzine](https://alam-greendzine.netlify.app/)

-This is a simple webpage created using react
+This is a simple webpage created using react,
-    It has 2 pages 1)A Dashboard and 2) A search employee list function
+    It has 2 pages<br> 1)A Dashboard <br> 2) A search employee list function

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.